natiHaberman/TripShare/README.md

-This project has been created with the goal of improving my web-devpolpment capabilies through building a live fill stack web-application.
-JoyRide is a ridesharing web application aimed at enabling people to conncect in order to carpool.
+Created with the goal of improving my web-development capabilities, this project is a live full stack web-application built using the MERN stack.
+JoyRide is a ridesharing web application aimed at enabling people to connect in order to carpool.
 These are the following areas in which I would like to improve the project:

 -Fix the buggy MapInput component which causes rerendering when hitting enter.